RamenVentures/Operating-Manual/README.md

 ##### Solution & Unique Value Prop
 - How do solve the user’s problem?
 - Why is this 10x better than the present?
-- What is the unique insight/secret that enables this?
+- What is the unique Insight/Secret that enables this?
 Why now and not before?
-- What will your unfair advantage be?
+- What will your Unfair Advantage be?

 ##### Team
 - Who is on the team and what does each person do?